Skip to Content

 “That's the mission we set out for us,” Oum says.
 “To introduce people to these flavors and to see people are enjoying them.
 That's rewarding all in itself.”

-Not only is Kreung Kitchen giving a broader swath of L.A. their taste of Cambodian food and culture, but it has ignited and deepened Oum’s connections to his heritage.
+Not only is Kreung Kitchen giving a broader swath of L.A. their taste of Cambodian food and culture, but it has ignited and deepened Oum’s own connections to his heritage.

 “I didn't really have a sense of identity, as far as cultural identity, growing up,” he says.
 “As a matter of fact, I was actually ashamed to be Cambodian at one point, and it was just because I didn't have anyone to really identify with.”

-“Cooking gives me fond memories of my childhood, like of my mom's cooking and, like, music that she would listen to, the smells,” he says.
+“Cooking gives me fond memories of my childhood, like of my mom's cooking and like, music that she would listen to, the smells,” he says.
 “Now I get to tell my story and introduce them because food is a gateway into a culture, a good way to get people curious about, you know, what's the culture that's behind this food.
 It feels like I'm just kind of hanging out.
 I meet so many different people from different walks of life.
 It literally feels like I'm not even working.”

 Check out Kreung Kitchen’s Instagram for its schedule of planned pop-ups.